 Conclusion and relation to other work

-Scheer himself, in joint work with Chen ([CS1994]), as well as other authors ([Brö1996], [LSW1997], [Rod1997]) have proposed translations of EPCs into Petri nets.
+Scheer in joint work with Chen ([CS1994]), as well as other authors ([Brö1996], [LSW1997], [Rod1997]) have proposed translations of EPCs into Petri nets.
 All these approaches as well as the resulting net classes differ.
 In addition to his own proposal Rodenhagen ([Rod1997]) compares and comments some of the differences.

 Ellis and Nutt ([EN1993]) consider T-nets with logical connectors of type xor resp. and in order to model the control flow of a process.
 But they do not mention the connection with bp schemes.
 After adding the data flow they propose the resulting Information Control Net (ICN) as a method to design workflows.